 Most childhood cancers fall into one of several specific types, as listed in the navigation links below.
 Common adult cancers (lung, breast, colon, and others) rarely occur in children or adolescents.
 Childhood cancers tend to be more aggressive than adult cancers.

-List of Types of Childhood Cancer:
+Types of Childhood Cancer:

-- Brain Cancers (and Spinal Cord Tumors)
+- Brain Cancers (and Brain Stem Tumors)

-- Lymphomas (Hodgkin’s and Non-Hodgkin’s)
+- Lymphoma (Hodgkin’s and Non-Hodgkin’s)

 - Rhabdoid Tumors